Resources · Evidence guide

 Questions your auditor will ask about AI agents

 When operational resilience reviewers, PRA examiners, or internal audit look at AI in the business, the questions are predictable.
-What follows is the list — and what answering each one takes, across the people who use AI chat and the agents that call your tools.
+What follows is the list - what answering each one takes, across the people who use AI chat and the agents that call your tools, and where I help.

 01